$\Lambda_b\to\Lambda^{(*)}\nu{\bar\nu}$ and $b\to s$ $B$ decays: Introduction

 Theoretical studies on $B\to\Ks\nu\nubar$ can be found in \cite{Bause2309,Allwicher2309,Chen2401}.
 Combined analysis with other $B$ decays indicates that non-zero coupling to $\tau$ flavor is crucial.

 At this stage, it would be very interesting to check whether the tension also appears in the baryonic sector.
 For example, observed branching ratio of $\Lambda_b\to\Lambda\mu^+\mu^-$ \cite{LHCb1503, LHCb1808} is lower than the SM calculations \cite{Gutsche1301,Boer1410,Das1802}.
 The situation seems quite similar to $B^+\to K^+\mu^+\mu^-$ case, as shown in Eqs.\ (\ref{B2KmumuLHCb}) and (\ref{B2KmumuSM}).
 Recently, $\Lambda_b\to\Lambdas\nu\nubar$ is studied in \cite{Das2507}.
 The process is complementary to the mesonic version.
+For example, in the baryonic sector we have different spin structure of $1/2 \to 1/2 ({\rm or}~ 3/2)$ transition and thus different Lorentz structure.
+Unlike $B$ meson, $\Lambda_b$ can be polarized and have more than 10 angular observables.
+Compared to mesonic modes, more than about 10 angular observables are available in $\Lambda_b$ decays.
+In particular, a forward-backward asymmetry proportional to the longitudinal polarization of $\Lambda_b$ is sensitive to the NP's chirality structure \cite{Altmannshofer2501}.
+In the baryonic decays, there are also hadronic uncertainties but in different ways from the mesonic modes.
+Thus possible tensions with respect to the SM in the baryonic mode would imply the robustness of NP.
+Meanwhile, $\Lambda_b\to\Lambda$ form factors can be calculated more reliably by lattice QCD because $\Lambda$ is stable under strong interactions \cite{Yadav2409}.
+In addition, experimentally $\Lambda_b$ is abundantly produced at LHCb which makes $\Lambda_b$ decay modes such as $\Lambda_b\to\Lambda\mu^+\mu^-$ already accessible at hand. \cite{LHCb1111,LHCb1405}.
+The advantage of baryonic mode is complementarity rather than superiority to mesonic one.
+As will be seen later, a sum rule that connects mesonic and baryonic sectors appears in our analysis, which is very similar to that for $b\to c$ semi-leptonic decays.
 With the results from the $b\to s$ mesonic sector, our main concern in this paper is to investigate possible NP effects in $\Lambda_b\to\Lambdas\nu\nubar$ decays and predict the branching ratios.
 Combined observables include $R(\Ks)$, $\Br(\Bs2mumu)$, $\Br(B^+\to K^+\mu^+\mu^-)$, $\P5p$, and $\Br(B\to\Ks\nu\nubar)$.

 There have been many attempts to explain the $B$ anomalies with specific NP models, such as supersymmetry (SUSY) \cite{Altmannshofer2002,Bardhan2107,Zheng2410}, the leptoquark (LQ) \cite{Hiller1408,Dorsner1603,Bauer1511,Chen1703,Crivellin1703,Calibbi1709,Blanke1801,Nomura2104,Angelescu2103,Du2104,Cheung2204}, $Z'$ \cite{Crivellin1501,Crivellin1503,Chiang1706,King1706,Chivukula1706,Cen2104,Davighi2105}, new scalars \cite{Hu1612,Crivellin1903,Rose1903,Ho2401}, and unparticles \cite{JPL2106}etc. In previous works, we parametrized the relevant Wilson coefficients as $C_j^\NP\sim(v/M_\NP)^\alpha$, where $v$ is the SM vacuum expectation value and $M_\NP$ is the NP scale \cite{JPL2110,JPL2208,JPL2411,JPL2502}.
 Here $\alpha$ can be non integers inspired by unparticle scenario.
 New heavy mediator contribution corresponds to $\alpha=2$, and the factor of $(v/M_\NP)^2$ appears when low-energy effective theory (LEET) is matched onto SM effective theory (SMEFT) or specific NP models are considered.
 In this framework one can easily trace the NP scale $M_\NP$ and also probe possible unparticle-like degrees of freedom.
 We adopt the same parametrization for the Wilson coefficients involving neutrinos.